fountainheadpro/fountainheadpro.github.com/_posts/2012-12-24-landing-pages---lessons-learned.md

 * **Social Proof:** If your brand is not yet recognizable by many, try to establish social proof.
 Show the commitment others made towards your product through previous business relationships.

-	Here are some  points, which can be helpful:
 	* Testimonials from you customers
 	* Endorsements
 	* Information about your team